jfaraudo/SIESTA_examples/electronic_band_structure/README.md

+# Band structure
-Example of calculation and analysis of electronic structure of a 2D material: graphene
+Template files for calculation and analysis of electronic band structure with SIESTA.

+Solved example for graphene